presidioworkshops/presidioworkshops/content/workshops/strangling_the_monolith/_index.md

 - Introductions / Agenda
 - Presentation
 - Introduction
-- Hands-on lab demonstrating the deployment of a legacy monolithic application onto a container, and then breaking it into microservices to deploy on OpenShift Container Platform.
+- Hands-on lab demonstrating the deployment of a legacy monolithic application onto a container, and then breaking it into microservices to deploy on Kubernetes.

 ## Labs

 {{< labs strangling_the_monolith >}}

-{{% alert success %}}

-Special Thanks to James Faulkner!

-{{% /alert %}}